cgaynor91/Working_It_Out/README.md

 The application allows user to read, update, create and delete data about local gyms and read reviews left by other application users.
 These functions are completed utilising the connection the MongoDB database which is updated in turn.

+Users are only allowed to review a gym that is already on the database, however if they wish to add a gym that isn't on the database that functionality has been provided.
+When the user is writing their review they are given a calendar option which allows them to input the date they reviewed the gym.

+They are also given a dropdown menu when reviewing the gym of what the cost is and what type of gym it is, pay as you go, membership only etc.

 The project is version controlled via Git & Github and is deployed via Heroku.
 All environment variables are held in a git ignored file.